International Finance

 We saw in Lecture 4 that CIP deviations are small but persistent.

-The cross-currency basis measures the wedge:
+The cross-currency basis measures the wedge between direct and synthetic USD funding:

-When basis \(\neq\) 0, Route 1 \(\neq\) Route 2.
+When basis \(\neq 0\), Route 1 \(\neq\) Route 2.
+This is the same convention used in Lecture 4.

 The basis in practice